APIGA INDIA 2026

 The Multi-Stakeholder Model of Internet Governance

 Internet governance refers to the rules, policies, standards and practices that coordinate and shape global cyberspace.
-The Internet is a vast network of independently-managed networks, woven together by globally standardized data communication protocols (primarily, Internet Protocol, TCP, UDP, DNS and BGP).
-The common adoption and use of these protocols unified the world of information and communications like never before.
-Millions of digital devices and massive amounts of data, software applications, and electronic services became compatible and interoperable.
-The Internet created a new environment, a complex and dynamic "cyberspace."
+The Internet is a vast network of independently-managed networks, woven together by globally standardized data communication protocols.

 Internet governance is the development and application of shared principles, norms, rules, decision-making procedures and programs that shape the evolution and use of the Internet.